Holy Shenanigans

 Support the show

 Pastor Tara Lamont Eastman is an Ordained Minister of Word & Sacrament in the Evangelical Lutheran Church in America.
-She has pastored ELCA and PCUSA churches.
-She was a contributing writer to the Collaborate Lutheran Student Bible and the Connect Sunday School curriculum, published by Sparkhouse.
+She is the Pastor of First Presbyterian Church of Warren Pennsylvania.
+She is a contributing writer to the Collaborate Lutheran Student Bible and the Connect Sunday School curriculum, published by Sparkhouse.

 Tara: [00:00:00] Welcome to Holy Shenanigans podcast.
 I'm your muse, Tara Lamond Eastman, a pastor, a podcaster, and practitioner of Holy Shenanigans.
 In the Holy Shenanigans neighborhood, we are on the lookout for the sacred showing up in everyday life.
 And this is what we call Holy Shenanigans.
 In this episode, I welcome Bruce Reyes Chow.